Tormund Giantsbane: Season 8

 Tormund and Beric manage to escape the Wall and retreat to Winterfell.
 Along the way, they stop at Last Hearth and find it has already been overwhelmed by the White Walkers.
 They encounter Dolorous Edd and the Night's Watch.
 Tormund realises that they must reach Winterfell to warn its defenders of the dead's proximity, and arrive on the eve of the White Walkers' arrival.
 Tormund fights in the ensuing battle and is amongst the survivors when the Night King is finally defeated.
 Afterward, Tormund tells Jon that he and his people are returning to their lands beyond the Wall after the worst of winter has passed.
 Jon asks him to take his direwolf, Ghost, with him, saying Ghost belongs in the far North.

 Following Daenerys massacring King's Landing after the city surrenders to her, Jon tries but fails to dissuade her from more destruction and ultimately assassinates her, for which he is exiled to the Night's Watch.
 Tormund and Ghost are reunited with Jon when he arrives at Castle Black.
 Jon and Ghost accompany Tormund as he leads the wildlings to return to their lands beyond the Wall.

 Reception

 Recognition and awards

-Norwegian actor Kristofer Hivju has received positive reviews for his performance as Tormund Giantsbane in the television series.
+Norwegian actor Kristofer Hivju has received critical acclaim for his performance as Tormund Giantsbane in the television series.
 He and the rest of the cast were nominated for Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Drama Series in 2014.